GeomorphOnline/GeomorphOnline.github.io/lessons/_hydrology/flow.md

 author_profile: true
 ---

+*Very little of the water in a river actually rains out onto it.
+Rather, it travels across and under the landscape to reach the stream.*

 ## Learning Goals

 * Know the four main ways that water moves through a watershed: overland flow (saturation excess or infiltration excess), interflow, and groundwater